A Survey of Protocol Fuzzing: Input Generator

-\textbf{Monolithic Approaches. } In a monolithic manner, state-related information is calculated as a coefficient of the original scheduling algorithm used in the seed scheduling.
+In contrast, \textbf{monolithic approaches} employ a single, unified scheduling phases where state-related information is integrated directly into the scheduling algorithm.
+This means that the scheduler considers the performance of seeds in various states as part of its decision-making process, rather than treating state transitions and test case generation as separate steps.
 For example, SGFuzz \cite{sec2022stateful} divides the states into rare states and normal states according to the exercised times.
 When assigning energy to seeds, it calculates the proportion of the rare states that are exercised by each seed and adds this proportion as one of the parameters on the basis of the original power scheduling algorithm.
 In a similar way, SGFuzz assigns more energy to the seeds containing state transitions that correspond to the expected protocol behaviors.
 This is because SGFuzz expects that these valid state transitions are easier to be mutated to other invalid state transitions, thus incurring error handling logic.
-Similarly, LTL-Fuzzer \cite{icse22-ltlprop} also schedules the entire seed.
-It prioritizes the seeds that are closer to the target code locations during the execution.
+Similarly, LTL-Fuzzer \cite{icse22-ltlprop} also schedules the entire seed, prioritizing seeds that are closer to the target code locations during execution.

+In addition to state-related information, many works utilize other categories of information for scheduling purposes.
+However, the scheduling algorithms based on these categories of information are generally universal and have been well discussed in the literature \cite{tse19-fuzzing-survey,fuzzingsurvey-roadmap}.
+Therefore, we did not discuss them in detail.